G4Vi/MHFS/README.md

 #### Kodi / XBMC

-The video subsystem is accessible via http sources in kodi.
+Kodi may access media via http sources in kodi.
 MHFS attempts to provide your libraries with kodi's desired naming structures, so that it will be organized with metadata accurately.

-`/video/kodi/movies/` - Kodi formatted *Movies* directory listing
+`/kodi/movies/` - Kodi formatted *Movies* directory listing

-`/video/kodi/tv/` - Kodi formatted *TV* directory listing
+`/kodi/tv/` - Kodi formatted *TV* directory listing

 ## Development Info